FOR IMMEDIATE RELEASE

 “Through the Foundation, we are able to support community-minded projects that need capital support to get out of the planning phase and into implementation,” says Andy.
 “We are excited about the momentum that these nonprofits bring to the table.”

-“Our goal is to find projects across the state that provide positive life experiences in an array of ways,” says Gina Teague, the Foundation’s Executive Director, “This is our way of reaching as many people as possible.”
+“Our goal is to find projects that provide positive life experiences in an array of ways,” says Gina Teague, the Foundation’s executive director, “This is our way of reaching as many people as possible.”

 About The Jandy Ammons Foundation

 Founded in November 2012, The Jandy Ammons Foundation is a 501(c)(3) grant-making foundation formed by Heritage developer Andy Ammons and his family.
 The mission of the organization is to support project-driven endeavors that will enhance wildlife habitats, park settings, educational surroundings, artistic installations or Christian church mission projects.
 This is achieved through partnering with nonprofit organizations, municipalities or Christian church groups where a significant volunteer base can be demonstrated to help implement project-driven initiatives.

 It is a true family foundation; Jan Ammons, Andy Ammons and their daughter Jessie Sloan Ammons make up the Board of Directors, and the Ammons’ two sons, Drew and Max, currently serve on committees within.
 Gina Teague serves as Executive Director.